rishikmuthyala/EducatEd.AI/README.md

 ---

 **Note:** This repository showcases the project.
-Source code is proprietary as FrameShift is being developed as a commercial product.
+Source code is proprietary as EducatEd.AI is being developed as a commercial product.